The 2026 World Cup is now set with all 48 teams finally confirmed for this summer’s tournament.

-The United States is getting a dummy run at hosting the tournament with the club version this summer as it prepares to welcome the top nations in the game in 2026, alongside Mexico and Canada.
+The United States is preparing to welcome the top nations in the game in 2026, alongside Mexico and Canada.

 It’s an expanded field, with a massive 48 nations taking part from six confederations.